 Focus on the value that you offer

-Since we are trying to minimize or eliminate the product lingo in our cold call script, what we can do is replace that with a mention of the value that we offer.
+Since we are trying to minimize or eliminate product lingo in our cold call script, we can replace it with a mention of the value we offer.
 For example:

 Purpose for the call is that we help manufacturers to minimize any disruptions from system failures.

-This small change can have a big impact because you shift from triggering guardedness to triggering curiosity.
+This small change can have a big impact because it shifts you from triggering guardedness to triggering curiosity.

 Confirm that they are available for your call

-One thing that you can do early in your cold calling script is to check to make sure that the prospect is available for your call.
+One thing you can do early in your cold-calling script is check whether the prospect is available for your call.
 When you do this, you will be moving forward with their permission, and this can buy you a 2 to 5-minute window.

-While you operate within the window of time that you have bought, the prospect’s guardedness will be less than it would have been if trying to keep the call going without their permission or checking if they are available.
+While you operate within the window of time you have bought, the prospect’s guardedness will be less than it would have been if you tried to keep the call going without their permission or checked whether they were available.

 Ask if you have caught them in the middle of anything